LaurentRDC/scikit-ued/README.md

 License
 -------

-scikit-ued is made available under the MIT License.
+scikit-ued is made available under the GPLv3 License.
 For more details, see [LICENSE.txt](https://github.com/LaurentRDC/scikit-ued/blob/master/LICENSE.txt).